Enjoy these mystery picture books & chapter books for kids who love playing detective!

 Do you have a child who loves a good mystery?

-Our youngest loves detective books -- in fact, when she first started reading on her own, that was all that she would read.
+Our youngest adores detective books -- in fact, when she first started reading on her own, that was the only genre she would read.

 They build observation skills as they look and listen for clues.

 They learn about anticipation -- the desire to want to learn more!

 They practice calculation -- the skill of piecing together what they know.